Tips and tricks Best practice guides, FAQ & more

 Aside from setting up and maintaining the script, you’ll also need to make sure that your code ‘speaks’ with the rest of the release pipeline.
 This means that you as a tester will need to know the code versioning used in your Git repository.

-To set up your test environment is, in itself, a complex task.
+To set up your test environment is, in and of itself, a complex task.
 Setting up parallel test environments and performing cross-browser testing is possible with Selenium but can take several months even for a skilled programmer.

-As you may have noticed by now, Selenium isn’t exactly an all-in-one solution.
+Selenium isn’t exactly an all-in-one solution.
 To create reporting and monitoring, you’ll have to either build your own system with script or integrate another software.

-In conclusion then, Selenium requires lots of skills, time and resources to be a success.
+Selenium requires lots of skills, time and resources to be a success.
 In inexperienced hands, it can become an unmanageable mess.

 It’s important to emphasize again that Selenium only supports web automation, and it cannot automate anything that goes on outside the browser.
 Not even something attached to the browser, such as switching an extension on and off.